Dundee University Students' Association: Executive Officers

-The DUSA Executive along with six external trustees form DUSA's Board of Trustees which meets on a regular basis.
+The DUSA Executive along with seven external trustees form DUSA's board of trustees which meets on a 6 weekly basis.

 Affiliations

 DUSA is affiliated to the Coalition of Higher Education Students in Scotland (CHESS) and the National Postgraduate Committee.
 Unlike most students unions in the United Kingdom, DUSA is not affiliated to the National Union of Students.

 DUSA was part of the Scottish Union of Students which became part of the NUS in 1971.
 But in 1980 DUSA disaffiliated from the NUS, only to re-affiliate again in the mid-1980s until 1994 when it left once more.
 This stance was confirmed in a referendum held on 1 and 2 April 2010 in which 1,795 students voted against and 467 voted for NUS affiliation.

 The Union has a collective purchasing and co-ordination agreement with a number of other Scottish students bodies through the Northern Services group.

 The Sports Union is affiliated to British Universities and Colleges Sport (BUCS).
-Unlike in many universities, the Sports Union is a separate body from the main Students' Union, instead, it is officially part of the University's structure.
+Unlike in many universities, the Sports Union is a separate body from the main Students' Union, instead, it is officially part of the university's structure.
 DUSA and the Sports Union collaborate on many projects, and the Sports Union Executive officers used to be based in the main DUSA building.
-They are now based in the University's Institute of Sport and Exercise.
+They are now based in the university's Institute of Sport and Exercise.
 The current Sports Union President is Adam Brady.